dbdo00/dbdo00.github.io/markdown/LuaRocks.md

 ```sh
 sudo luarock make
 ```
-If you want to specify the version of lua, say lua5.3, use:
+If you want to specify the version of lua, say lua 5.3, use
 ```sh
 sudo luarock-5.3 make
 ```
 instead.